uppadadhiraj/Fake-News-Predictor/README.md

 - Streamlit for UI
 - Newspaper3k for scraping
 - Scikit-learn for ML and vectorization
-- Joblib for saving/loading model artifacts
+- Pickle for saving/loading model artifacts

 ## Setup and Installation